gmc-code/PC-Pillow/docs/Image/Image_tell.rst

 Tell
 ----------------------------

-| Use the ``Image.tell()`` method to return the current frame number, satrting at 0, in the sequence file, such as a gif.
+| Use the ``Image.tell()`` method to return the current frame number, starting at 0, in the sequence file, such as a gif.

 .. code-block:: python